Advertisement

-An increasing number of people are giving up smoking and feeling the benefits.
+An increasing number of people are quitting smoking and feeling the benefits.
 A number of studies have shown that most smokers would like to stop and that many have tried and failed.
 They should be encouraged; most people who finally quit have tried more than once before succeeding.

 There is no simple way to break the habit.
 Some smokers just stop, while others need help.
 This might come from the use of nicotine replacement through chewing gum or stick-on patches.
-There are also prescription medicines available (e.g. Zyban and Champix) that can help reduce cravings and withdrawal symptoms.
+There are also prescription medicines available, e.g. bupropion (Zyban and Prexaton) and varenicline (Champix) that can help reduce cravings and withdrawal symptoms.
 Hypnotherapy and acupuncture have helped many.
+It may also help to access some of the Government organisations that can help smokers quit.

 If you are thinking of trying to stop, here are some helpful tips.